kinglarry/SLAC_2018_01/README.md

 python -m SimpleHTTPServer
 ```

+Open the page on your browser http://localhost:8000/ to check if it works.
 You should see an alert explaining the meaning of life.